CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 ## Online Tools & Platforms

 Throughout your Premium experience, you will access:
 - _Slack_, for chatting with your cohort.
+You will soon receive an invitation to a Digital Academy Slack Workspace.
 - [_GitHub_](https://github.com), for modules and scripts.
 [Create a GitHub account here](https://github.com/).
 - _Moodle_, for accessing course materials.
 You will soon receive a separate email with a link, username, and password to gain access.
 - _Textit_ to improve your Premium experience.
 As part of the beta cohort, your insights on topics, content, course modules and overall experience will be highly valuable!